7 Gratitude Activities to Do With Kids

 Praise the LORD.
 Give thanks to the LORD, for he is good; his love endures forever. – Psalm 106:1, NIV

 We know that God wants us to have an attitude of gratitude.
 But how can we communicate that to the children in our lives?
-Children learn more from doing activities about an a Bible principle with a parent or teacher than they do from having someone tell them about an attitude they should have.
+Children learn more from engaging in activities related to a Bible principle with a parent or teacher than they do from being told about an attitude they should have.

 Have fun with these activities that will give your children a better understanding of gratitude.